warmuuh/yaap/yaap/README.md

 `Remark:` You can either define both or one of these functions, depending on where you want to allow your annotation to be placed.

+More information on how to create custom annotation processors are available [here](docs/processors.md).

 ##wire.js Integration
 To use @Autowired (and annotations in general) in wire.js, simply add it as a plugin: